 Rehearsals are closed to audience members.
 We ask that you stay the entire performance.
 It is very distracting to the dancers (and a bit rude) to have people going and coming throughout the performance.
 If you must leave early, please inform your dancer’s instructor so arrangements can be made.
 Please see the below schedule for your dancer’s schedule for the day of the performance.

 Please go over the attached theater policy information with your dancer so they know what behavior is expected of them.
 Specifically address those areas in bold.
 NO FOOD OR DRINKS ARE ALLOWED IN THE AUDITORIUM.
 Water is the only thing that is acceptable.
 Please make sure your dancer has had something to eat before they arrive for the rehearsal and performance.
 See General Theater Policies below.

 Performing students will not need a ticket for the performance.
-Tickets will be available online beginning April 19, 2022 for free at:EVENT SHOW TICKETS
+Tickets will be available online beginning April 2023 (specific date TBA) for free at:EVENT SHOW TICKETS

 If you have a student(s) performing in multiple shows you will need to purchase tickets to the Toddler Show and then order tickets for the other shows they are in the same way.

 The Year-End Performance is being recorded and all shows will be on the same DVDs.
 This DVD and Digital are available for purchase below:PURCHASE DVD

 Male Dancers—should wear a white shirt, black pants, black ballet shoes, and black socks, and hair should be neatly combed away from the face.
 Ballet shoes must have elastics.
 Ballet dancers DO NOT wear bows on their shoes.
 Please knot the strings, trim halfway and tuck them inside the shoe.
 No makeup is required for this performance.